Xanda McCagg: Encounters, By Michael J. Bowen Standpipe Gallery 2011

 The commercial and competitive aspects of the contemporary art market have inspired a great deal of innovation, but also a considerable amount of self-promoting fiddle-faddle and empty experimentation.

 It is most refreshing, therefore, to find that the aesthetic and humanist valences of classical modernism still hold a meaningful place in the work of established artists, whose sensibilities required a more personal engagement with the quiddities of image-making.

 Xanda McCagg received her formal training at Boston University in the mid-1980s.
 Her early efforts involved a variety of media – including stained glass – but by the mid-1990s she had settled into an approach to painting that would typify the work she has come to be known for.

-McCagg’s style hearkens back to the modernist injunction to know the essences of one’s medium and accept its limitations as the boundaries of a deep and personal struggle.
-Employing only the essential elements of shape, line and color, she marks out a visual terrain that takes no interest in illusion making.
+McCagg’s style hearkens back to the modernist injunction to know the essences of one’s medium and accepts its limitations as the boundaries of a deep and personal struggle.
+Employing only the essential elements of shape, line, and color, she marks out a visual terrain that takes no interest in illusion making.

 Exemplary of McCagg’s efforts, the works featured in Encounters speak to an expressive heart guided by a knowing hand.
 The compact arousal of Attraction, the sublime transformations of Crucifer, the massive solidity of Ponder...
 McCagg’s work grounds itself in a litany of devices – bold patches of color, over-painting, scribbles, and drips – yet deftly reconfigures these elements.
 Occasionally, a small swatch of extraneous material – tape or Velcro – will complete the composition, driving the viewer back to re-consider the material nature of the work.